10 of the smallest breeds of gorgeous cat

-Chilled Cats: 10 of the most calm breeds of cute cat - including the Exotic Shorthair
+Most Calm Cats: 10 of the most chilled out cute cat breeds - including the Exotic Shorthair

 Here are 10 cute breeds of cat that are chilled out to the point they would rather nap on your lap as opposed to play time.